jogaudard/fluxible/README.md

 The [licoread R
 package](https://jogaudard.github.io/licoread/index.html), currently
-under development in collaboration with [Li-COR](https://www.licor.com/), will provide an easy way to import raw files from Li-COR gas analyzers as R objects that can be used directly with the Fluxible package.
+under development in collaboration with [Li-COR](https://www.licor.com/), aims at providing an easy way to import raw files from Li-COR gas analyzers as R objects that can be used directly with the Fluxible package.

 ### Segmentation tool